John Braley (ARCH ’92)

-President Emeritus, Joshua G. Holmes, now holds the position of Treasurer of the Virginia Club’s Board of Directors.
-Upon completion of his term as President in 2014, he was reelected as the Board’s Treasurer, a position he held previously.
-He also serves as an observer on the Yale Club’s Membership & Marketing Committee, and contributes to multiple committees & groups, including: Hoos Hungry, Book Club, Events, and Grants.
+Joshua G. Holmes currently serves as Treasurer of the Virginia Club’s Board of Directors.
+Upon completion of his term as President in 2014, the Board reelected him Treasurer.
+He also serves as an observer on the Yale Club Membership & Marketing Committee, and contributes to multiple committees & groups, including: Hoos Hungry, Book Club, Events, and Grants.
 Prior to joining the Board, he served on the Membership & Marketing and Social Committees, where he lent support and helped to plan multiple events.
 Joshua’s first introduction to the Club came through softball in Central Park; you will still find him in orange socks at shortstop co-captaining our team on most summer Sundays.